top of page

 In 1984 Robert Cialdini called this psychological bias the Social Proof.
 He proved that people without much conscious thought copy the actions of others in choosing how to behave in a certain situation.

 When the rest of the group ran, we ran.
-We did not wait to see the saber-toothed tiger to realize why they’re running.
+We did not wait to see the sabre-toothed tiger to realize why they were running.
 We did what others do.
 Without thinking.
 And that’s why we survived.

-Even people that stand out usually does it to prove their loyalty to some group.
+Even people who stand out usually do it to prove their loyalty to some group.
 Metalheads, punkers, judges.
 All of them do weird things with their hair to belong.

-It almost feel unnatural to stand out.
+It almost feels unnatural to stand out.
 And It looks unnatural too – if you do it for the benefit of others.

-Try to ditch the opinion of others, channel your inner freak and do something that resonates with you.
+Try to ditch the opinions of others, channel your inner freak, and do something that resonates with you.

 Maybe it will stand out.
 Maybe not that much.
 But it will work.
 In marketing and everyday life.